jima80525/jima_codes_blog/in_progress/git_python.md

 Never put confidential information into a public repository on Github.
 Passwords, API keys, and similar items do not belong committed to a repo.
 Someone **will** find them eventually.
 {% endalert %}

 ## Aside: What is a *SHA*

 When Git stores things (files, directories, commits, etc) in your repo, it stores them in a complicated way involving a *hash function*.
-We don't need to go into the details here, but a hash function takes "something" (again, a file, a directory, etc) and produces a unique ID for that thing that is much shorter (20 bytes in our case).
-These IDs are called "SHA"s in Git and, while they not guaranteed to be unique, for most practical applications they are.
+We don't need to go into the details here, but a hash function takes a "thing" and produces a unique ID for that thing that is much shorter (20 bytes in our case).
+These IDs are called "SHA"s in Git which are not guaranteed to be unique, but for most practical applications they are.

 Git uses its hash algorithm to index **everything** in your repo.
 Each file has a SHA that reflects the contents of that file.
 Each directory, in turn, is hashed.
 If a file in that directory changes the SHA of the directory changes, too.